croissanne/fosdem-image-builder/slides/slides.md

 part of pipelines obviously.
 So you need infrastructure, and conceptually you need a clear way to define images etc...

-It's not that hard until you need one for different purposes, different targets, different architectures, AWS, GCP, Azure, local virtualization, installers.
-And you don't want to have these differ too much from one another, so a structured way to define images comes in handy.
+Because you need to build images for different purposes, different targets, different architectures, AWS, GCP, Azure, local virtualization, installers.
+And you don't want to have these differ too much from one another, you want to reason and produce them in roughly the same manner.

 Also to avoid vendor lock-in.
-Now cloud environments often offer their own workflow to build images for their environment or just offer their own images fullstop, but that might result in vendor lock-in.
-So a system that's easy to extend and add another image to, is useful.
+Now cloud environments often offer their own workflow to build images for their environment or just offer their own images fullstop, but now you're tied to that provider.
+So offering users an alternative is good.

 Image based workloads are becoming the norm, everybody uses containers.
 We need to make VM images as easy to make and use as container images.